 While 100% anonymity online is probably only obtainable if you’re not on the internet at all, tools like a VPN help you protect your data.
 But a VPN isn’t the only service that brings you closer to anonymity.

-Tor (The Onion Router) is an anonymous browser that hides your IP address, online data, and browsing history by routing your traffic through random Tor servers.
+Tor (The Onion Router) is an anonymous browser that hides your real IP address, online data, and browsing history by routing your traffic through random Tor servers.
 This random routing ensures a high level of anonymity.
 However, Tor does have drawbacks; for example, it’s slow, especially for today’s standards.

 DuckDuckGo is a search engine that focuses on users’ privacy.
-It doesn’t track or profile its users, so instead of showing you personalized search results, everyone sees the same thing.
+It doesn’t track or profile its users, so everyone sees the same thing instead of showing you personalized search results.

 A VPN goes well with Tor and DuckDuckGo (or even comes with its own search tool – like Surfshark’s private Search tool).
 If you decide to use either of those, make sure to also route your internet traffic through VPN servers for an even higher degree of privacy and security.

 Remember the privacy settings on your devices